 Every unit is accompanied with listening exercises in both MSA and the colloquial varieties as appropriate.

-- Apply a basic knowledge of grammar appropriate to the level.
+- Apply knowledge of grammar appropriate to the level

-- Understand and produce the main ideas of complex text on concrete and abstract topics
+- Understand the main ideas and some detail of complex texts on concrete and abstract topics

-- Write clear detailed text on a wide range of subjects; explain viewpoints on topical issues, giving advantages and disadvantages.
+- Write clear, detailed text on a wide range of subjects; explain viewpoints on topical issues